 Starting August 1, students and teachers will have new resources and a daily support tool called AP Classroom to use throughout the year.
 Designed and tested in collaboration with AP teachers, these resources include unit guides that cover the content and skills assessed on the exam, progress checks and a dashboard to highlight strengths and opportunities for growth, and a question bank of real AP questions.

-AP Latin Exam Day 2019
+AP Latin Exam Day

-Multiple Choice — 50 Questions | 1 Hour | 50% of Exam Score
+50 Questions | 1 Hour | 50% of Exam Score

 5 Questions | 2 Hours (includes a 15-minute reading period) | 50% of Exam Score

 Exam Questions and Scoring Information

 Be sure to review the Chief Reader Report.
-In this invaluable resource, the Chief Reader of the AP Exam compiles feedback from members of the reading leadership to describe how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.
+In this invaluable resource, the chief reader of the AP Exam compiles feedback from members of the AP Reading leadership to explain how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.